|

 So where do you begin?
 It’s fairly simple.
 Here’s what you do:

-1. Choose a Platform This is a tough one.
+This is a tough one.
 In spite of this article bearing the word “iPhone” in the title, you shouldn’t automatically choose iPhone as your platform. iPhone seems to be the sexiest smartphone on the market, but it’s not quite the dominant platform and all signs point to further diversification towards Android smartphones, Blackberries, Symbian phones and perhaps Windows 7 phones.
 So, consider your audience.
 One way is to simply ask your customers via a survey: “what kind of smartphone do you use?”
 But it’s even easier to just peak at your traffic reports.
 Pay attention to the browsers on the visitors report and you can see what kinds of devices your readers are using.

 2. Decide on Functionality